What is marketing ROI and why is it important?

 ROI measures the amount of profit or loss, your business generates through your marketing activities.
 The ideal marketing ROI scenario is when the profit you make exceeds what you invested in your marketing activities.
 In other words, it’s money well spent that’s ultimately enabled you to generate revenue.

-This enables you to make data-driven decisions about where you should and shouldn’t be focusing spend, and you can prevent under- or over-valuing specific activities in future campaigns.
+This enables you to make data-driven marketing decisions about where you should and shouldn’t be focusing spend, and you can prevent under- or over-valuing specific activities in future campaigns.
 So, if your PPC campaigns aren’t delivering any leads but social is consistently generating sales, you can re-allocate PPC budget to drive even more activity through social.

 As mentioned above, once you’re able to clearly demonstrate your marketing ROI to key stakeholders within the business, it’ll likely make it a whole lot easier to secure ongoing/ future marketing investment.